COVID-19 pandemic in Minnesota: April 17

 During the early hours of the 17th, President Donald Trump tweeted "LIBERATE MINNESOTA" in reference to Governor Tim Walz's stay at home order.
 Later that afternoon, several hundred citizens protested the order in front of the Governor's Residence in St. Paul.
 The protest was organized largely via Facebook by the Minnesota Gun Rights Caucus.
 Ben Dorr, a head member of the advocacy group, has repeatedly called for the state to reopen and has claimed that COVID-19 poses no greater threat to public health than the flu.
 Dorr has two older brothers who are also gun-rights advocates.
 The three have used their collective social media presence to call for additional protests.

 During his usual daily press conference, Governor Walz announced that it was now permitted for people to engage in various outdoor activities such as hiking, fishing, hunting, and motor-boating so long as they maintained a safe and reasonable distance from other people.
 As well as allowing people to engage in various outdoor activities, he allowed golf courses and bait shops to open.
-Walz stated these plans were conceptualized before the President's tweet and the civilian protest.